tech-srl/code2vec/README.md

 since the TensorFlow network is agnostic to the input programming language (see [Extending to other languages](#extending-to-other-languages).
 Contributions are welcome.

+The [master](tree/master) branch contains further work that may be not fully compatible with the paper version.
+For the original paper version visit the [paper-version](tree/paper-version) branch.

 <center style="padding: 40px"><img width="70%" src="https://github.com/tech-srl/code2vec/raw/master/images/network.png" /></center>

 Table of Contents